archi-s/imdb/README.md

 Netflix
 ----------------
-Netflix and Theatre are cinemas based on MovieCollection have cashboxes that can accept payments and sell tickets.
+Netflix and Theatre are cinemas based on MovieCollection have cashboxes that can accept accountments and sell tickets.

 ```ruby
   # make online cinema Netflix